 An official language refers to the language (or multiple languages) that a country’s government uses for official business.
 The practice of adopting — or not adopting — an official language can become highly controversial.
 After all, language intimately intersects with heritage and national identity, which both elicit strong reactions and opinions from people.
 With that in mind, what is the official language of the United States?
 We’ve got the answer, and six other facts you probably didn’t know about the U.S. official language.

 1. The United States has no official language

 It’s true, there’s no official language of the United States at the federal level.
 The debate about whether or not to adopt an official language has been going on since at least the 1750s.
-Still, the vast majority of people in the United States speak English (about 300 million), which makes it the country’s de facto (in fact, instead of in law) official language.
+Still, the vast majority of people in the United States speak English (about 300 million), which makes it the country’s de facto (in practice, instead of in law) official language.

 2. Over half the states in the U.S. have made English an official language

 Although there are no laws stating that English is the official language at the federal level, 31 states have their own laws proclaiming it as the official language on the state level, which usually just means it has to be used for government communications.

 4. Speaking a foreign language in public was once illegal in parts of the U.S.

 During and after World War I, when anti-German sentiment was high in the United States, parts of the Midwest made it a crime to speak German and other foreign languages in public.
 And there were several other periods when speaking a foreign language in the United States was considered dangerous.

 5. Today, the U.S. remains a melting pot of languages